-Restricted assets include cash and interest-bearing deposits of the proprietary fund that are legally restricted as to their use.
-The restricted assets are related to the revenue bond accounts and utility meter deposits.
+Restricted assets include cash and interest-bearing deposits that are legally restricted as to their use.
+The restricted assets are related to the revenue bond accounts, utility meter deposits, and hotel/motel tax restrictions.

 Long-term debt

 The accounting treatment of long-term debt depends on whether the assets are used in governmental fund operations or proprietary fund operations and whether they are reported in the government-wide or fund financial statements.